dividedmind/statistics-done-wrong/regression.rst

 You'd expect that the *p* value dip shouldn't happen, since there's no real difference between groups.
 After all, taking more data shouldn't make our conclusions worse, right?
-And it's true that if we run the trial again we might find that the groups start out with no significant difference and stay that way as we collect more data, or start with a huge difference and quickly regress to having none.
-But if we wait long enough and test after every data point, we will eventually cross *any* arbitrary line of statistical significance, even if there's no real difference at all.
+It's true that if we run the trial again we might find that the groups start out with no significant difference and stay that way as we collect more data, or start with a huge difference and quickly regress to having none.
+But if we wait long enough and test after every data point, we will eventually cross *any* arbitrary line of statistical significance; after all, we use the same *p* value threshold for each sample, so we will see false positives at any sample size.
 We can't usually collect infinite samples, so in practice this doesn't always happen, but poorly implemented stopping rules still increase false positive rates significantly.\ :cite:p:`Simmons:2011iw`

 .. index:: clinical trial protocol; false positive rate